v8/v8.dev/src/blog/understanding-ecmascript-part-2.md

 We'll take a deeper look into the grammar rules in a later episode, let's keep it simple for now!
 In particular, we can ignore the subscripts (`Yield`, `Await` and so on) in the productions for this episode.

+(If you're not familiar with [context-free grammars](https://en.wikipedia.org/wiki/Context-free_grammar), it's a good idea to have a look now!)

 The following productions describe how a `MemberExpression` looks like:

 > [`MemberExpression :`](https://tc39.es/ecma262/#prod-MemberExpression)